learn-co-students/devise_roles_lab-v-000/README.md

 Provided is a Rails skeleton with the [Devise] gem installed.

 1. Run the migrations.
-A basic `User` model and its migrations have been set up for you as part of the devise install
+A basic `User` model and its migrations have been set up for you as part of the devise install.
+We'll want to get the roles working.
+   Run `rspec spec/models/user_spec.rb`.
+Take a look at the `User` model and the `User` spec as well.
+The spec tell you that you need to add roles.
-2. Add roles to the user model.
-The specs will tell you what roles are expected of the model
+2. Add roles to the `User` model
-3. Create a `UsersController,` and add authentication and authorization filters to it.
+3. Update the `UsersController,` and add authentication and authorization filters to it.
 Ensure that only administrators can update or destroy users
 4. Run `rails generate devise:views` to generate the views
 5. Be sure to add the ERB code to display the [`flash`][flash] in